A bone biopsy is a test that takes a sample of tissue or cells from your bone to check for cancer or other bone diseases.

 Your doctor will tell you what to expect during the biopsy.
 Ask questions about anything you don't understand.

 You will sign a consent form.
 This gives the doctor permission to do the test.
-Before the procedure, let her know if you:
+Before the procedure, let them know if you:

-- Are allergic to pain medicine, latex, or tape
+- Are allergic to medicines, latex, tape or anesthesia.

 - Are pregnant